whiZZiac/AQI-Data-Analysis/README.md

 These metrics confirm the model’s capability to generalize well to unseen data, making it a reliable tool for AQI prediction.

 ## Files and Structure
-- **data/**: Contains the cleaned and processed data used for analysis.
+- **data/**: The original dataset is available from Kaggle (see the link below).
+The cleaned and processed data used for analysis will be generated in this directory after running the preprocessing steps in the notebooks.
 - **notebooks/**: Jupyter notebooks for data exploration, preprocessing, and model training.
-- **plots/**: Visualizations generated during the analysis, such as box plots, scatter plots, and correlation matrices.
+- **plots/**: Directory for generated visualizations (e.g., box plots, scatter plots, and correlation matrices) created during the analysis.
 - **README.md**: Project overview and usage instructions.

 ## Dataset